eclipse-threadx/guix/test/README.md

 #### Architecture
-![GUIX Studio Test View Architecture](guix_studio_test_view_architecture.png) *Figure 1: GUIX Studio Test View Architechture*
+![GUIX Studio Test View Architecture](guix_studio_test_view_architecture.png) *Figure 1: GUIX Studio Test View Architecture*

 GUIX Studio provides a test message handler for each function component, enabling interaction with the GUIX Studio Test View, a Python based test application that communicates with GUIX Studio by transmitting messages through these handlers.
 The `test_utils.py` module facilitates the sending of messages to individual function components within GUIX Studio.
 Utilizing these functions allows you to simulate user actions for the purpose of testing GUIX Studio.
 For example, you can use `test_utils::open_project()` to open a project in GUIX Studio.

-GUIX Studio Test View verify the correctness of the test through two aspects:
+GUIX Studio Test View verifies the correctness of the test through two aspects:
 1. Comparing the checksum of the canvas data with the corresponding value stored in the golden files.
 The `test_utils.py` module includes the `test_utils::compare_result()` function, which facilitates this comparison process.
 In test mode, it checks the checksum of the canvas data against the correct value in the golden files.
 In generation mode, the function generates checksum values and stores them in the specified golden file.

 2. Comparing the output files of the testing `gxp` project with the corresponding files stored in the `golden_files` directory. the `test_utils.py` module includes the `test_utils::cmp_output_files()` function, which facilitates this comparison process.